 These procedures may be performed immediately after the catheterization or at a later time, depending on the circumstances.
 If you have any of the following procedures, they usually last an additional 1-2 hours beyond the catheterization procedure.
 You will spend the night at the hospital and be able to return home the next morning.

 Balloon angioplasty (percutaneous transluminal coronary angioplasty or PTCA)

 This is performed by inserting a specially designed catheter with a small balloon tip into the narrowed coronary artery.
-Once the catheter is in place, the balloon is inflated to compress the plaque (fat deposit) in to the artery wall, increasing the flow of blood to the heart.
-When the balloon is inflated at the point of the blockage, you may feel chest pressure, or discomfort, and this is normal.
+Once the catheter is in place, the balloon is inflated to compress the plaque (fat deposit) into the artery wall, increasing blood flow to the heart.
+When the balloon is inflated at the point of the blockage, you may feel chest pressure or discomfort, which is normal.
 It will subside when the balloon is deflated.
 You may also feel your heart thump or skip, feel flushed, or have a headache.
 All of these sensations are normal.
-The success rate of this procedure by itself is 70-80% and people will have diminished chest pain and will reduce their risk for heart attack.
-Approximately 20-30% of those undergoing PTCA will have re-narrowing of the artery (restenosis) and need a repeat PTCA or a stent within 3-12 months.
-The risks of this procedure are similar to cardiac catheterization, however there is an added risk of abrupt closure of the artery, which may result in a heart attack or require emergency coronary artery bypass surgery.
-In rare instances, the artery can separate from the wall (dissection) requiring emergency surgery as well.
+The success rate of this procedure by itself is 70-80%, and people will have diminished chest pain and reduce their risk for heart attack.
+Approximately 20-30% of those undergoing PTCA will have re-narrow the artery (restenosis) and need a repeat PTCA or a stent within 3-12 months.
+The risks of this procedure are similar to cardiac catheterization; however, there is an added risk of abrupt closure of the artery, which may result in a heart attack or require emergency coronary artery bypass surgery.
+In rare instances, the artery can separate from the wall (dissection), requiring emergency surgery as well.